An abstract framework for interior-boundary conditions: Classification of interior-boundary conditions

 \end{defn}

 \begin{lem} The operator

 is a restriction of $H_0^*$. \end{lem} \begin{proof} Take $f\in D(H_m)$ and $g\in D(H_0)$, then by~\autoref{lem:integration by parts}

 If $D(H_0)$ is dense, this proves that $H_m\subset H_0^*$ as operators.
-If $D(H_0)$ is not dense, the adjoint is not a well defined operator, but the equation shows that the graph of $H_m$ is contained in the adjoint relation to the graph of $H_0$ (see~\hyperref[sect:relations]{Appendix \ref*{sect:relations}}), so $H_m\subset H_0^*$ in the sense of relations. \end{proof}
+If $D(H_0)$ is not dense, the adjoint is not a well-defined operator, but the equation shows that the graph of $H_m$ is contained in the adjoint relation to the graph of $H_0$ (see~\hyperref[sect:relations]{Appendix \ref*{sect:relations}}), so $H_m\subset H_0^*$ in the sense of relations. \end{proof}

 Note that we avoid here the hypothesis that $D(H_0)$ is dense, even though we expect this to be the case in relevant examples, as it might be quite difficult to verify.

 \begin{lem} We have the abstract Green identity